LunaSare/datelife_examples/docs/Fringilidae_report.md

 that we can essentially use this summary matrix to date any topology containing at least some of the nodes, as shown in the `Create new data` section.

-\newpage

-###   II.
-B. Dating a consensus tree
+###   2.2.
+Calibrating a consensus tree

-The trees obtained from a clustering algorithm can be used as consensus tree.
+Even if the branch lengths coming form the clustered chronograms are not adequate, the topology can still be used as a consensus tree of the taxa with time data available.
-A list of ages available for each node is constructed from the matrix.
-The list and consensus tree can be fed to any dating software that does not require data.
+Then, a list of divergence times available for each node can be constructed from the summary matrix, simply by matching it to the node that corresponds to each pair of taxa in any given tree.
+Finally, the list and consensus tree can be fed to any dating software that does not require data.
-We choose bladj because it does not make any evolutionary assumptions regarding the distribution of ages.
-MrBayes, PATHd8 or other software can be used instead.
-Chronograms from both summary matrices are very similar.

-Use the tree from upgma without branch lengths as target tree

-Graph shows source chronograms in gray with arrown top-down, both chronograms obtained with SDM and median in three vertical panes: only from using the min, mean and max of all ages no datedotol tree one legend on the top outside text for MIN, MEAN and MAX on the inner top left of each pane
+The branch length aduster (BLADJ) algorithm [@Webb2000] is really fast and does not make any evolutionary assumptions on age distribution.
+Other software such as MrBayes, r8s, and PATHd8 can be used instead of BLADJ by running them without data.
+In here, we show summary chronograms obtained using minimum, mean and maximum distances from summary matrices available for each node on the consensus tree and using them as fixed ages in BLADJ (Fig. 3).
+Chronograms from both types of summary matrices are quite similar.
+As expected, SDM chronograms using minimum, mean and maximum distances do not vary much in their maximum age, because ages are transformed to minimize variance across them.
+In contrast, median chronogram obtained with minimum, mean and maximum distances have wider variation in their maximum ages, as can be observed in the distance between the green arrows in Fig. 3.

-![Fringilidae lineage through time (LTT) plots from source chronograms and
+![Fringilidae lineage through time (LTT) plots from
-    SDM and median summary matrix converted to phylo with `datelife` algorithm.](plots/Fringilidae_LTTplot_summary_chronograms.pdf)
+    source chronograms (gray), median (green) and SDM (blue) summary chronograms obtained by calibrating a consensus tree tropology with distance data from respective summary matrices and then adjusting branch lengths with BLADJ.](plots/Fringilidae_LTTplot_summary_chronograms.pdf)

 \newpage